This is my Thrivecart review a few months after purchasing it for my business.

 - You can choose to deliver your product via a link.
 Which is very simple and cool to do

-- Or you can give access to a membership site (for courses).
+- Or you can give access to your membership program (for courses).
 Easy to integrate

 Next is choosing your preferred cart template and designing your checkout pages.